dchansel/cadvisor/README.md

 cAdvisor exposes its raw and processed stats via a versioned remote REST API.
 See the API's [documentation](docs/api.md) for more information.

 There is also an official Go client implementation in the [client](client/) directory.
 See the [documentation](docs/clients.md) for more information.

-## Roadmap

-cAdvisor aims to improve the resource usage and performance characteristics of running containers.
-Today, we gather and expose this information to users.
-In our roadmap:
-- Advise on the performance of a container (e.g.: when it is being negatively affected by another, when it is not receiving the resources it requires, etc)
-- Auto-tune the performance of the container based on previous advise.
-- Provide usage prediction to cluster schedulers and orchestration layers.

-## Community

-Contributions, questions, and comments are all welcomed and encouraged! cAdvisor developers hang out on [Slack](https://kubernetes.slack.com) in the #sig-node channel (get an invitation [here](http://slack.kubernetes.io/)).
-We also have the [google-containers Google Groups mailing list](https://groups.google.com/forum/#!forum/google-containers).